Senior Conservation Biologist

 A concise factual answer block for searchers comparing this professional profile.

-Rich Hatfield is listed as Senior Conservation Biologist and Bumble Bee Program Lead at the Xerces Society at IUCN, a company with 1559 employees, based in Portland, Oregon, United States.
+Rich Hatfield is listed as Senior Conservation Biologist and Bumble Bee Program Lead at the Xerces Society at IUCN, a with 1559 employees, based in Portland, Oregon, United States.
 AeroLeads shows a work email signal at xerces.org and a matched LinkedIn profile for Rich Hatfield.

 Rich Hatfield previously worked as Senior Conservation Biologist at The Xerces Society For Invertebrate Conservation and Conservation Biologist at The Xerces Society For Invertebrate Conservation.
 Rich Hatfield holds Master'S Degree, Conservation Biology from San Francisco State University.